I spent over 100 hours testing and reviewing all the various tools to bring you this list of the best photo editing software in 2022.

 |DxO Photolab||View Price →|

-Despite its rather confusing naming convention, Adobe Lightroom Classic is still our number pick as the best photo editing software here in 2020.
+Adobe Lightroom is still our number pick as the best photo editing software here in 2022.

 Even with all the competition out there, no one’s been able to match its organisation and photo editing tools, which remain the benchmark for most other photo editing programs.